reqable/reqable-docs/en-US/changelogs/android/index.md

 - 🐞 [FIX] The bug that the remote device may not be able to coordinate after the address is changed.

 ## v2.3.2 <small><small>*2024-01-08*</small></small>
-- 🚀 [New] Introduce picture-in-picture mode.
+- 🚀 [NEW] Introduce picture-in-picture mode.
 - 💪 [OPT] Adjustment of some UI details.
 - 🐞 [FIX] The bug that the raw message in the traffic details cannot be code highlighted.
 - 🐞 [FIX] The bug that JSON array type throws an error int code snippet.